 With both things in mind, we know we need to keep our salient issues under review so we're focused on the things that matter most.
 Are there any new, emerging issues we need to consider – such as those relating to technology or new ways of working?
 And if so, are these relevant globally?
 Or do we need to take a more local approach?

-We've followed up on the initial work we did to identify our salient human rights issues (described in our first Human Rights Report (PDF 4.53MB) (Opens in a new window) in 2015) with a range of work, including regional stakeholder consultations to map out relevance and impact at the regional level.
+We've followed up on the initial work we did to identify our salient human rights issues (described in our first Human Rights Report (PDF 4.53MB) in 2015) with a range of work, including regional stakeholder consultations to map out relevance and impact at the regional level.
 While we found that the main issues remained the same at a global level, in future we’ll also focus on salient human rights issues that we’ve found are most relevant in each region.
-We’re also addressing emerging issues such as human rights and plastic collection, and the increasing link between human rights and climate change.